 First, because of the crisis in Afghanistan, we are not receiving two weeks’ notice of arrivals.
 We are receiving emails only a few hours before the families arrive.
 This means that we do not have time to find affordable housing before the family arrives.
 We need money to put arriving Afghans in hotels or Airbnbs for ten days to two weeks while we find affordable housing.

-Second, while all refugees are provided with 90 days of federal money that they can use on rent, food and other necessities, due to the pandemic, housing costs in Philadelphia have skyrocketed.
-Prior to the pandemic we were able to find housing that cost the refugee between 10 and 15% of the federal monies that were given to them.
-Now, we can only find rents that are between 20 and 30% of those federal monies.
+Second, while all refugees and humanitarian parolees are provided with $1225 per person in federal monies when they arrive, this money, which has to support all of their needs including housing, food and clothing, does not go very far.
+Due to the pandemic, housing costs in Philadelphia have skyrocketed.
 We need money or landlords to help subsidize the housing that we find for incoming Afghans for the first three to six months that they are here.
-Landlords who might be interested in providing affordable housing to incoming Afghans can learn about doing so by attending the Renting to Refugees Virtual Event on September 22, 2021 at noon.
+Landlords who might be interested in providing affordable housing to incoming Afghans can learn about doing so by contacting our Community Engagement Specialist, Anneke Kat at firstname.lastname@example.org.

 Third, while airport pick-ups are a regular – and favorite – part of HIAS PA resettlement, because of the crisis, as already indicated, we will be getting only a few hours notice before we will need to get to the airport to pick-up the newcomers.
 Normally, we would rent a car or a van in order to do this but because of the pandemic, we have had increasing difficulty obtaining a car or van on short notice.
 We need volunteers with cars, willing to be contacted regarding an airport pick-up only a few hours before we have to be at the airport.